NVIDIA/NeMo/README.md

 ```
 The command above assumes that the data and results workspaces are mounted in the /mount/data and /mount/results
 directories respectively, and that the $NGC_ARRAY_SIZE will use the number of nodes selected when
 creating the job (number of replicas).

+To train with fewer or a different number of nodes, the relevant parameters
+(eg accumulate-gradient-steps) can be adjusted either in the yaml config file or
+from the command line.
+More on this in [section 4.6](#46-resuming-training-from-fewer-nodes).
+For BCP, multinode jobs are required to have at least two nodes so that is the
+minimum number of nodes we can train with.

 **5B configuration:**